JMHah/ist303_spr25/slides/week11_slides_devops.md

 ---
 ## Build characteristics
-- build scripts are like snowflakes: each one is a little different
+- build scripts are like snowflakes: each is unique
 - typically involve getting code from a source code repository and running a tool to compile and test the code
 - traditionally used to create a compressed archive (.ZIP, .TAR.GZ) or executable (.EXE, .BIN, .APP, etc.); increasingly results in a thing to be done, i.e. deployment of a web application.